HouriaNouhKhanjar/e-scheduling/project-planing/user-stories.md

 - **Feature Title:** Sign out

-- **User Story:** As a system administrator, I can sign out of a teacher account to enable another teacher account to log in.
+- **User Story:** As a teacher, I can sign out of a teacher account to enable another teacher account to log in.

 - **Acceptance Criteria:**